dgenai/tx2trade/readme.md

    - Token-to-Token swaps
    - Aggregator or market maker routing

-   Strategies are applied in a defined order, and the first one that matches reconstructs the swap intent.
+   Strategies are applied in a defined order for each pass.
+Any matching strategies consume edges to reconstruct swap legs.
+Subsequent strategies can still process the remaining edges.
+Iteration continues until no further legs are found or the maximum pass count is reached.

+3. **Dust & Fees**
+   When reconstructing swap legs, small residual amounts (*dust*) and transaction fees must be taken into account.
+   - **Dust**: leftover token balances (e.g. a few lamports or token decimals) are ignored when inferring swap legs.
+   - **Fees**: network fees, rent-exempt account creation, and aggregator/AMM fees can slightly skew input/output balances.

+   These adjustments ensure strategies focus on the significant trade flows without being confused by minor discrepancies.

-3. **Trade Action Synthesis**
+4. **Trade Action Synthesis**
    Swap legs are finally converted into **TradeActions**:
    - `buy` or `sell` relative to the user wallet
    - With explicit amounts, token addresses, and the transaction hash